bkoropoff/chorus/doc/autocmd.md

 # Autocommands

-The `autocmd` module defines autocommands and groups declaratively, with nested syntax allowing common options to apply to multiple autocommands.
+The `chorus.autocmd` module defines autocommands and groups declaratively, with nested syntax allowing common options to apply to multiple autocommands.

 ## Examples